jdermont/playground-9linh7b7/markdowns/welcome.md

 # Best-First Minimax Search with UCT

+It practically the same as MCTS, with few differences:
+- **selection**: select child according to eval value + C * sqrt(log(parent visits) / visits), or if child is not visited: eval value + FPU, until you reach node leaf
+- **expansion**: expand the node leaf by every possible children (every possible moves), eval every children
+- **"simulation"**: no simulation, we added eval to every children
+- **backpropagation**: *overwrite* parent's eval negamax style: parent's eval value = - max of children's value

+**Final selection**: select move according:

 This is
 This Basic template lets you get started quickly with a simple working example.
 If it is your first contribution then you should have a look at the [Getting Started](https://tech.io/doc/getting-started-create-playground) document.